eccentricOrange/9608-22-PRE-O-N-20/QP, documentation and experimentation/Planning.md

 <br><br>

 # TASK 2 – Programs containing several components
-The stock data described in Task 1 are now to be stored in a text file.
+> The stock data described in Task 1 are now to be stored in a text file.
 Each line of the file will correspond to one stock item.

 ## TASK 2.1
-Define a format in which each line of the text file can store the different pieces of data about one stock item. <br> Consider whether there is a requirement for data type conversion.
+> Define a format in which each line of the text file can store the different pieces of data about one stock item. <br> Consider whether there is a requirement for data type conversion.

-### Solution
 The values for any given reocrd will be separated by colons.
 Records themselves will be separated by newline characters.

 ```text